 South Asia: Mridula Chakraborty and Chandani Lokuge

-“Promoting Diversity: Mobility, Creativity and Socio-Cultural Inclusion in East Asia”
+“Diversity Promotion and Multicultural Inclusion in East Asia”

 17-18 March 2018